Early Intervention Programme For Infants and Children (EIPIC)

 The EIPIC initiatives and programmes include:

-COPE is an integration programme to bridge the gap between the Early Intervention Programme and mainstream preschools.
-The programme offers students with different childhood disabilities the opportunity to participate in regular education preschool experiences alongside typically developing children.
+An integration programme to bridge the gap between the Early Intervention Programme and mainstream preschools, it offers students with different childhood disabilities the opportunity to participate in regular education preschool experiences alongside typically developing children.

 Interventionist visits the student’s preschool to facilitate the child’s participation in the classroom.
 Support may include provisions of various prompts, or the implementation of specific skills acquisition programmes and motivation systems aimed at promoting a student’s independence and responsiveness to new teachers or peers.
 Regular meetings with preschool teachers and parents are held to ensure that all parties are working on similar goals and expectations.